Do Go On - 345 - Dame Julie Andrews

 He's done a few.

-So, yeah, he was quite a well-known.
+So yeah, he was quite a well-known.

 Great work.

-I did love Matt looking around the room.
+So I did love Matt looking around the room.

-What was it?
+What was it, Crack Pot?

-Crack Pot.
+Crack Sealy.

-That's not bad.
+That's not bad, yeah.

-Yeah, Pot Crack is also okay, I guess.
+Pot crack is also okay, I guess.

-Hey, you punched it up.
+You punched it up.

-I'm loving the vibe, but let's swap those words around.
+Yeah, I'm loving the vibe, but let's swap those words around.

 Now, I don't want this to just be a list of what she did every year.